 Texas sales tax may be paid or reimbursed on taxable purchases at the discretion of the account manager.
 Texas sales tax may not be paid or reimbursed on tax-exempt purchases.
 If an agent or employee fails to submit a Texas Sales Tax Exemption Certificate for a tax-exempt purchase, the agent or employee is personally responsible for payment of the sales tax.

 State of Texas sales tax regulations specifically list meals as an example under “items of a personal nature.”
 Although no definition of items of a personal nature is given in the regulations, the regulations are clear that such purchases are taxable.
 However, the university does not consider all meal purchases to be items of a personal nature.
 Business meals purchased directly by the university are not considered items of a personal nature and are therefore considered a tax-exempt purchase.
 Properly identifying whether a meal is an item of a personal nature or not is key to determining whether the meal should be taxable or tax-exempt.
 To assist employees in making such determinations, the following guidance is provided.

 When business meals are purchased with a personal credit card or with cash by an agent or employee of Texas State, the meal is considered an item of a personal nature, even if the meal will be consumed in conjunction with official Texas State business.
 The agent or employee may not present a completed Sales Tax Exemption Certificate to the merchant to claim a sales tax exemption.
 Because the Texas State agent or employee is unable to avoid payment of the sales tax, the sales tax is considered a valid business expense and may be paid or reimbursed to the agent or employee at the discretion of the account manager.

-Effort should be made to purchase business meals with a purchase order, a direct payment form (AP-1 Form with the merchant as the vendor), or a P-card to avoid unnecessarily paying sales tax.
+Effort should be made to purchase business meals with a purchase order, a direct payment form (e-NPO with the merchant as the vendor), or a P-card to avoid unnecessarily paying sales tax.